NFL Betting Guide: How & Where to Bet on the National Football League in 2026

 Before placing any bets on the NFL, which features some of the biggest rivalries in sports, knowing the basics of the NFL and how to bet on it is a must.

-If you are new to NFL betting, what is the basic information you should know about the league and how to bet on the NFL?
+If you are new to NFL betting, what should you know about the league and how to bet on it?

-Each team plays 17 games over the course of an 18-week regular season, which starts in early September.
-During the regular season, each team has one bye week.
+Each team plays 17 games (with one bye week) across an 18-week regular season, which starts in early September.

-Most NFL regular season games are played in two time slots on Sunday afternoons, while Sunday Night Football, Monday Night Football, and Thursday Night Football are weekly fixtures during the season.
-The 2024 season will also feature games on Wednesday (Christmas Day), Friday (Black Friday), and Saturday, and Thanksgiving Day NFL games are an annual tradition.
+Most NFL regular season games take place in two time slots on Sunday afternoons, while Sunday Night Football, Monday Night Football, and Thursday Night Football are weekly fixtures.
+Thanksgiving Day NFL games are an annual tradition, and games also now features on Saturdays and notable days like Christmas Day and Black Friday.

 Prior to the regular season, each team plays three preseason games.
 Starters don't play much in the preseason, so the strategy for betting on preseason NFL games is different than with regular season games.

-At the end of the regular season, seven teams from each conference qualify for the playoffs (the four division winners and the three teams with the best records irrespective of division finish; therefore, a team could be a wild-card team but have a better record than a team that won one of the other divisions).
+At the end of the regular season, seven teams from each conference participate in the NFL playoffs.
+The four division winners and the three teams with the best records irrespective of division finish qualify.
+That means some wild-card teams could have better record than some division winners.

-The NFL playoffs consist of four rounds and culminate with the Super Bowl, the league’s championship game between the AFC champion and NFC champion.
+The NFL playoffs consist of four rounds and culminate with the Super Bowl, the league's championship game.

 Structure of the NFL Playoffs